Saucony Peregrine 6 Ice+ Review Facts

 The midsole of this shoe is made with Saucony’s patented SSL EVA midsole foam.
 This midsole is surprisingly lightweight.
-It is also designed to be long lasting.
+It is also designed to be water-resistant.
 Runners were pleased that this midsole kept its shape and overall cushioning regardless of the long miles that they put on this shoe.
 Another unique feature of this midsole is the EVERUN insert in the heel.
 This heel design keeps the drop low but is included to absorb the shock of the trail and keep the runner safe from the elements of the shoe.
 The Saucony Peregrine 6 Ice + features a third layer between the midsole and outsole.
 This layer is what Saucony calls their EBO or external bedrock outsole.
 This is designed to protect against rocks and other debris of the trail

 The upper of this shoe features a unique design that is both durable and flexible.
 Many of the more aggressive trail shoes